SriramGit2000/AtliQ_Sales_Finanancial_Analytics/README.md

 ---

+##Insights
+-Amazon has shown consistent growth in their net sales from 2019->2020->2021 -

 ## 📬 Contact

 Feel free to connect or reach out if you'd like to collaborate or ask questions!

 ---